mr-bt/manager.README/README.md

 #### Overcoming Resistance to Ideas

 Ensuring stakeholders are fully engaged is paramount.
-Avoid situations where commitment is one-sided, and others are merely involved.
+Avoid situations where commitment is one-sided and others are merely involved.
 Remember the story of the [Chicken and the Pig](https://en.wikipedia.org/wiki/The_Chicken_and_the_Pig) when considering shared commitments.
 Stakeholders should be as invested as you are.

 If you encounter challenges in gaining buy-in, consider reading [Crucial Conversations: Tools for Talking When Stakes Are High](https://www.amazon.co.uk/Crucial-Conversations-Talking-Stakes-Second-ebook/dp/B005K0AYH4/) and [How to Win Friends and Influence People](https://www.amazon.co.uk/How-Win-Friends-Influence-People-ebook/dp/B07XRXR5PC/).
-These resources can help you navigate complex communication situations and build trust with stakeholders.
+These resources can help you navigate complex communication situations and build stakeholder trust.

 > There are three hard rules to learn…
 >